orbit/orbit/docs/content/getting-started/modules.md

 ---
 title: "Modules"
-weight: 5
+weight: 3
 ---

-The main Orbit project is split into several modules for client and server.
+The Orbit project is split into several modules for client and server.

 # Client
 ## orbit-client
 A JVM library for applications interfacing with an Orbit cluster.
 It handles maintaining a connection to the mesh, leasing addressables, and routing messages.
 It will be the main entrypoint for most developers.

-Gradle:
+To include in your Gradle project, import the client library.
 ```kotlin
 implementation("cloud.orbit:orbit-client:{{< release >}}")
 ```